Jrh1337/Jrh1337/MATH220/MATH220.md

 [WEEK 11: Least Squares Approximation, QR factorization and Diagonalizable Matrices](./MATH220.md#week-11-least-squares-approximation-qr-factorization-and-diagonalizable-matrices)

-[WEEK 12: SVD and abstract Vectors]
+[WEEK 12: SVD and Abstract Vectors]
+- The Singular Value Decomposition (SVD)
+- Using SVD to find a low-rank approximation of a matrix
+- Vector Space
+- Examples of Vector Spaces
+- Definition of a Subspace
+- Examples of a Subspace
+- Subspaces of $R^n$

 # Week 1 Solving Systems of Equations